ultimike/d8-composer-pantheon/local-only.md

-# Quick Reference: Creating a new Pantheon-focused, Drupal 8 site with Composer and Terminus - LOCAL ENVIRONMENT ONLY
+# Quick Reference: Creating a new Pantheon-focused, Drupal 8 site with Composer - LOCAL ENVIRONMENT ONLY

 ## Prerequisites:
   *  Composer
-  *  Terminus
   *  Git

 ## Start from a local command-line in the directory where your project will go (usually ~/sites/):